 There are several key technological advancements that support continued and strong wind power growth.
 The most obvious changes associated with the physical scaling of the standard wind turbine design - hub height, and rotor diameter - have resulted in significant increases in the average turbine nameplate capacity, leading to increases in wind power at lower cost per kWh.
 Additionally, technological advancements in the areas of alternative rotor configurations, alternative blade designs, component efficiency, smart controls, material selection, and construction and manufacturing process have contributed to the continual increases in size and capacity of turbines and reduction in cost over the years.
-This is a trend that has occurred throughout the past two decades (see Figure 1).
+This is a trend that has occurred throughout the past two decades and is expected to continue (see Figure 1).
 For example, the average nameplate capacity of newly installed onshore turbines in 2013 was 1.87 megawatts (MW), up 162% since 1999.
 In 2022 the average installed turbine had a 3 MW capacity, up 400% since 1999.
 Similarly, average hub height and rotor diameters have increased significantly.
 Currently, the largest onshore turbines in the world having nameplate capacities over 7 MW, including the

 Vestas 7.2MW V172 turbine rated at 7.2 MW and